gvwilson/thirdbit/fiction/maddy-roo/index.md

 A hauler bot on tractor treads rumbled and chugged near the center of the square.
-Maddy watched in horror as two smaller bots picked up a fallen goat and slung him into the back of the hauler.
+Maddy watched in horror as two smaller bots picked up a fallen goat and slung him into the cage on the hauler's back.

 "Sindy!"
 Papa Roo shouted.
 Maddy's sister lay unconscious on the cobblestones in her nightdress,